-• Some Diabetic Supplies, Vaccines are covered at 100% for all members.
+• Most Part D diabetic supplies are covered at 100%.
+Part D vaccines are covered at 100%, excluding foreign travel vaccines.
 For more information on these benefits, please call Customer Care at (888) 700-2263.
 Calls to this number are free.
 We are available Monday through Friday from 8 a.m. to 9 p.m., Eastern time.
 Our phone system may answer your call after hours, and on Saturdays, Sundays, and some holidays.
 Just leave a message and we'll call back by the end of the next business day.